ARyaskov/IohTee/README.md

 ### !
 Upgrading to v2 is in progress!
 Expect bugs !

-IohTee Monorepo repository.
+IohTee repository.
 The second life of [Machinomy library](https://github.com/machinomy/machinomy).
 We're upgrading it to contemporary standards (TypeScript 5+, Node.js 18+, ES2023+) and adding new features.
+Please note, this is NOT monorepo anymore due to some Yarn v4 monorepos limitations: you have to install deps and build each package separately.

 Available sub-projects:
 - [IohTee](packages/iohtee) is a Node.js library for micropayments in Ether over HTTP.
 It allows you to send and receive a minuscule amount of money instantly.